autumn-info-442a/team-f/homework-5/README.md

   - Verify that href link redirects to ‘Budget’ page
 - Justification: Links need to be reliable to gain trust of the user/stakeholder.
 Ensuring that the link is correctly hyperlinked is important.

-**T-3: “Continue” button is disabled if height (for ft), age, weight, and physical activity level are empty**
+**T-3: “Continue” button is disabled if "Height" (for ft), Age, Weight, and Physical Activity Level are empty**
 - Manual testing: Button will be displayed with light opacity and cannot be interacted with/clicked on all tested devices.
   - Open Google Chrome on any computer
   - Navigate to website